CIST — Cayman Islands Standard Time

 What does CIST stand for?

 CIST stands for Cayman Islands Standard Time.
-It is the standard time designation used for a UTC-5 offset and remains the same throughout the year because it does not switch to a daylight saving version.
+It is the standard time designation used for this time zone and remains the same throughout the year because there is no daylight saving counterpart.

 Is CIST the same as GMT?